ModelEarth/community/samples/markdown/README.md

 1. Open the folder at [http://localhost:8887/community/](http://localhost:8887/community/)

-1. Edit the starter README.md page to customize your intro.
+1. Update pages - Edit text in the README.md files which are pulled into index.html pages.

+1. [Set up crowdsourced editing](../../editor) of data for lists and maps.
 <!--
 1. Copy the "starter" folder inside community and give it the name of your community or module.
 -->